-Sycamore Safe Zone (SSZ) is an ally development program created through the Office of Diversity and the Dean of Students Office at Indiana State University to establish a campus that is safe and affirming for lesbian, gay, bisexual, transgender, and questioning (or LGBTQ) students, faculty and staff
+Sycamore Safe Zone (SSZ) is an ally development program created through the Office of Diversity to establish a campus that is safe and affirming for lesbian, gay, bisexual, transgender, and questioning (LGBTQ) students, faculty and staff.

-The visible Safe Zone placards extend a physical safe space for LGBTQ students and their allies throughout the campus.
-This program also creates ongoing educational experiences between Safe Zone members and the Indiana State community that encourage student, faculty, and staff to explore cultural identity, values, and stereotypes in order to better understand how these issues impact the greater community.
+The SSZ program encourage student, faculty, and staff to explore cultural identity, values, and stereotypes in order to better understand how these issues impact the university, Terre Haute, and LGBTQ communities.

 There are two ways to be involved with Sycamore Safe Zone